Hygrade Casting will be closed from 20th December 2024 and re-opening again 20th January 2025. Merry Christmas & Happy New Year!

 Gold Loss You Can Actually Measure for 18 Karat gold:

 Most jewellers quietly bleed gold at this stage, chasing micrograms of dust through filters, buckets, and refining slips that never pay out.
-Add up the time, the wasted labour, the underperforming refining returns and it’s clear: you're not saving money.
-You're losing it.
-We’ve built this service to cut your losses, save you time, and streamline your output.
-No mess.
-No guesswork.
-No hidden weight loss.
-You’re invoiced only on the final post-finish weight.
+Add up the time, the wasted labour, the underperforming refining returns and it’s clear: you're not saving money, you're losing it.
+We’ve built this service to reduce your losses, save you time, and streamline your output.
+No mess, no guesswork, no hidden weight loss, you’re invoiced only on the final post-finish weight.

 Note: This is not a full polish.
 Printing lines and surface texture will remain visible.

-The treatment is performed in a fully temperature-controlled environment, where your castings are heated to precise temperatures, held for the optimal duration, and cooled in accordance to the metal type.
-This process ensures even and consistent results across every piece.
-Age-hardening is NOT recommended if you are going to be soldering after casting as this would ruin the grain structure (making it soft again).
-This service is only recommended where soldering and re-sizing is not required.
+The treatment is performed in a fully temperature-controlled environment, where your castings are heated to precise temperatures, held for the optimal duration, and cooled according to the metal type.
+This ensures even, consistent results across every piece.